boxyhq/website/docs/retraced/sdks/nodejs.md

 # NodeJS

-On this page, we get you up and running with Retraced's SDK in your application.
+On this page, we get you up and running with Retraced's NodeJS SDK in your application.

 ## Installation